quintenCrets/netwerken_tcg/README.md

     - get max mana          get the maximum amount of mana a player can have
     - gather mana>(count)   gather more mana if possible
     - search card           use mana to search for a new card
-    - play card>(name)      use mana to play a card
-    - list cards            gives a list of all cards a player has

 examples:
     "tcg?>action>quinten>get max mana>"